Barnett Newman: A Pillar of Abstract Expressionism

-When one thinks of Abstract Expressionism, the name of Barnett Newman pops up immediately.
-That is only fair since he is a pillar of the movement and his contribution to contemporary art is huge.
-Newman was a very philosophical person and his work had deep meanings.
-He considered art to be an act of self-creation and a declaration of freedom.
+When one thinks of Abstract Expressionism, the name Barnett Newman should pop up immediately.
+He was a pillar of the movement and his contribution to contemporary art cannot be underestimated.
+Newman considered art to be an act of self-creation and a declaration of freedom.
 Even though he wasn’t acknowledged during the 1950s when he produced phenomenal pieces, Newman found recognition by the end of his life.
 The Minimalists found their father in his art.
 Today, his works can be found in many major museums all over the world and they are sold for millions of dollars at auctions.

 Barnett Newman was born on January 29, 1905.
 He was the son of Jewish immigrants from Poland.
-He studied philosophy at the City College of New York, from which he graduated in 1927.
+He studied philosophy at the City College of New York and graduated in 1927.
 For the next 15 years, Newman worked in the family clothing manufacturing business and as a substitute art teacher in New York schools.

 Barnett Newman’s Early Works

-In the 1930s, Newman made several paintings which were said to be in an Expressionist style.
+In the 1930s, Newman made several paintings that were said to be Expressionist in style.
 However, he destroyed them all because he thought they were unworthy.
 He started painting again almost a decade later.
 It wasn’t until 1944 that Newman felt his work was finally mature.
-Actually, it was when he joined the New York milieu of Abstract Expressionists.
+It was when he joined the New York milieu of Abstract Expressionists.
 The school included artists such as Clyfford Still and Jackson Pollock.

 Newman wanted to start from scratch.
 Thus he painted as if painting never existed before.